ParaStation/psmpi/mpich2/modules/libfabric/man/fi_domain.3.md

   that the desired functionality is implemented by the provider hardware or is a standard service of the operating system.

-  All providers are required to support FI_PROGRESS_AUTO.
+  It is recommended that providers support FI_PROGRESS_AUTO.
 However, if a provider does not natively support automatic progress, forcing the use of FI_PROGRESS_AUTO may result in threads being allocated below the fabric interfaces.

+  Note that prior versions of the library required providers to support FI_PROGRESS_AUTO.
+However, in some cases progress threads cannot be blocked when communication is idle, which results in threads spinning in progress functions.
+As a result, those providers only supported FI_PROGRESS_MANUAL.

 *FI_PROGRESS_MANUAL*
 : This progress model indicates that the provider requires the use of